 Katherine Mitchell DiRico

-Mitchell DiRico’s work has been reviewed in publications including the Vincent Curtis Educational Register: Interdisciplinary Art Education: Creativity in a Culture of Choice; and HESA inprint, Helsinki, Finland.
-Her awards include a Montague Travel Grant and the President’s Research Grant from the School of the Museum of Fine Arts, and the 2018 Walter Feldman Fellowship, juried by Jen Mergel.
-She holds a BA in Cultural Anthropology and Performance from Smith College and the University of Dakar, Senegal, as well as an MFA from the School of the Museum of Fine Arts in installation, photography, and drawing.
+Mitchell DiRico was awarded the Montague Travel Grant and the President’s Research Grant from the School of the Museum of Fine Arts, Boston and the 2018 Walter Feldman Fellowship from the Arts & Business Council of Greater Boston, juried by curator Jen Mergel.
+She holds a BA from Smith College and the University of Dakar, Senegal, and an MFA from the School of the Museum of Fine Arts, Boston and Tufts University.